hashicorp/katakoda/terraform-build-modules/step4.md

 `terraform output website_bucket_name`{{execute}}

 Then, visit the website endpoint in a web browser, replacing `<BUCKET_NAME>` with your bucket name.
-You should see the website contents.
+You should find the website contents.

 `[[HOST_SUBDOMAIN]]-4566-[[KATACODA_HOST]].environments.katacoda.com/${module.website_s3_bucket.name}/index.html`